 - North Korea’s belligerence.

-- Russia’s clear-to-anyone-with-half-a-mind current cyber-attack on our country.
+- Russia’s clear-to-anyone-with-half-a-mind cyber-attack on our country.

 - Climate change.